Robust subgroup discovery: Problem statement: robust subgroup discovery

-\paragraph{Difference between subgroup lists and (predictive) rule lists: } A subgroup list defined above corresponds to a probabilistic rule list with $\omega=|S|$ rules and a last (default) rule fixed to the overall empirical distributions for each target variable \citep{proencca2020interpretable}.
+A subgroup list defined above corresponds to a probabilistic rule list with $\omega=|S|$ rules and a last (default) rule fixed to the overall empirical distributions for each target variable \citep{proencca2020interpretable}.
 Fixing this last `rule' distribution is crucial and differentiates a subgroup list from a rule list as used in classification and/or regression \citep{manuel2021robust}, as this enforces the discovery of a set of subgroups whose individual target distributions all substantially deviate from the overall target distribution (dataset rule).
 It is shown in Section~\ref{sec:sd_proof} that the objective of finding a subgroup list with this format is equivalent to top-$k$ subgroup discovery when finding subgroup lists with just one subgroup.
-A theoretical comparison of the difference between the objectives of predictive rule lists and subgroup lists from a MDL-based perspective is given in Appendix~\ref{appendix:proof_sd_vs_prediction}.
+A theoretical comparison of the difference between the objectives of predictive rule lists and subgroup lists from an MDL-based perspective is given in Appendix~\ref{appendix:proof_sd_vs_prediction}.